DomtronVox/StaticFarmSite/src/documents/main_pages/frequently-asked-questions.md

 <br />

-**Can I visit your farm and see your goats/puppies?**   Yes and no. If visitors are interested in getting an animal,  we can bring the goat/pup to a designated area at the front of the property.
+**Can I visit your farm and see your goats/puppies?**   Yes and no. If visitors are interested in getting an animal,  **WITH AN APPOINTMENT** we can bring the goat/pup to a designated area at the front of the property.
 You must wear booties (that we provide) and wash your hands before petting the animal.
-But visitors are not allowed free access to roam Dozy Doe Down.
+But we are NOT a petting zoo and visitors are not allowed free access to roam Dozy Doe Down.
 We feel very strongly about bio‑security.
 Diseases like Johnes can be tracked on shoes.
-We do the best we can  to keep our goats safe.
-One way is to restrict visitors’ access as much as possible.
+We do the best we can  to keep our goats safe and one way is to restrict visitors’ access as much as possible.

 <br />